Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 - **HoverDetails**, [thanks @grimmdev](https://github.com/Jellyfin-PG/JellyFrame)
 - Compatibility to use with my [Jellyfin More Like This script](https://github.com/Damocles-fr/jellyfin-more-like-this)
 - Fetch IMDb ratings thanks to [@ya0903 dataset](https://github.com/ya0903/imdb-episode-dataset), fallback to Jellyfin CommunityRating metadata
-- **Alternative local script**: no online IMDb dataset, only use **CommunityRating metadata** fetched directly from the Jellyfin server
+- **Alternative local script**: no online IMDb dataset, only use *CommunityRating* metadata fetched directly from the Jellyfin server.
+Perfect with plugins like Jellyfin IMDb Ratings or MDBList Ratings, which already update the ratings with the IMDb ones.

 ## Transparency